 If you are scanning your books for historical preservation, we understand that these pieces are fragile and delicate.
 That’s why our employees are trained in white glove service when it comes to handling and scanning books.
 Depending on your preference, we can even repair some of the pages before scanning.

-Book and Booklet Scanning Services
+Book Scanning and Digitization Services

 We scan lots of books, lab notebooks, and media types for our clients.
 These include, but aren’t limited to: